 The Conference of Delegation Chairs

-The Conference of Delegation Chairs is the political body in Parliament that periodically considers all matters concerning the smooth running of interparliamentary delegations and delegations to the joint parliamentary committees.
+The Conference of Delegation Chairs (CDC) is the political body in the European Parliament that coordinates the work of the House's 44 standing delegations.